 School of Education & Human Services

-Our School offers undergraduate programs in Criminal Justice, Education, Psychology, and Sociology; we also have graduate programs in Education (M.Ed. programs leading to initial licensure, a program in administration/supervision for Catholic School leaders, and a program in Professional Studies) Forensic and Legal Psychology and Clinical Mental Health Counseling (with specializations in clinical mental health, school, and pastoral counseling).
-We offer minors in Forensics and Criminal Investigations, Forensic Psychology, Social Entrepreneurship, as well as minors in Criminal Justice, Psychology, and Sociology.
+Our School offers undergraduate programs in Criminal Justice, Education, Psychology, and Sociology.
+We also have graduate programs in Education (M.Ed. programs leading to initial licensure, a program in administration/supervision for Catholic School leaders, and a program in Curriculum and Instruction) Forensic and Legal Psychology and Clinical Mental Health Counseling (with specializations in clinical mental health, school, and pastoral counseling).
+We offer minors in Forensics and Criminal Investigations, Forensic Psychology, Criminal Justice, Psychology, and Sociology, and we support for interdisciplinary minors in Gender and Society, International Studies, Media and Performance Studies, Social Entrepreneurship and Sustainability).
 Descriptions of these programs can be found in the catalog, which can be accessed here.

 Lois T. Stover